aajonusnet/aajonusnet/md/QNA/Q&A Of August 28, 2010.md

 Q: 10% into your juice or is that too much?

 A: Well when I did it in Colorado.
 I was able to get string beans, peas, those are all good brain foods, and then the summer squash, the coconut I used, I mean the acorn squash.
 And I got fresh parsley, cilantro, carrots, and celery.
-I [unintelligible] celery because they were the wild celery.
-And what else, and cucumber.
+It was the bitter celery because they were the wild celery.
+And what else, I had cucumber.
 So probably the butternut squash was 25% of the juice.

 Q: Oh really?
 You don't put carrot in it, do you?

-A: I lowered the amount of carrot because most of the time I put 10% carrot in my juice, but with the butternut squash I lowered it to like 10%, and the butternut squash was probably 25%.
+A: I lowered the amount of carrot because most of the time I put 20% carrot in my juice, but with the butternut squash I lowered it to like 10%, and the butternut squash was probably 25%.

 Q: Wow.
 So then what about other vegetables, like red onions, if you crave those.
 So when you're craving something in it, the red onions are your favorite.